 Dozens of political reform initiatives are being pushed all over the country.
 We want to explain why some are surging and some are stalling.
 We want to decode behaviors threatening — and protecting — the principles of the Constitution.
 Most importantly, we explain how you can get involved and why our democracy depends on it.

 While rooting for our democratic institutions to get stronger, we have no rooting interest in any of the prescriptions out there.
 Our journalistic role is to help you by bringing a clear and unbiased eye to the debates.

 Doing so requires us to be free of partisanship and journalistically independent from those supporting our mission.
 So while we are incubated by Issue One, which describes itself as "the leading cross-partisan political reform group in Washington," we have the independence and authority to cover the issues as we see fit.
 And we have the same arrangement with our generous funders.

 Consistent with our commitment to full transparency in giving, The Fulcrum discloses its donors.
-We are generously funded by the Hewlett Foundation, the Bridge Alliance Education Fund, Arnold Ventures, the Gaia Fund and the Lizzie and Jonathan M. Tisch Foundation and the Thornburg Foundation.
+We are generously funded by the Hewlett Foundation, the Bridge Alliance Education Fund, Arnold Ventures, the Unite America Institute, the Gaia Fund and the Lizzie, the Thornburg Foundation and Jonathan M. Tisch Foundation and the Thornburg Foundation.
 We are also beneficiaries of the federal Paycheck Protection Program.